ircdocs/modern-irc/url.md

 # Introduction

-Internet Relay Chat (IRC) is a text-based chat protocol which has been used for many years to provide real-time chat services to thousands of users across the globe.
+Internet Relay Chat (IRC) is a text-based chat protocol which provides real-time chat services to thousands of users across the globe.
 IRC is used for many different purposes such as software support, business communications, and casual conversations.

-A Uniform Resource Locator (URL) scheme for the IRC protocol has been in use for years.
-This document describes the format of the IRC URL scheme and how they are processed by client software.
-Applications for an IRC URL scheme range quite widely, including IRC network's server lists on their website, technical support contact details, or even a meeting location within an e-mail, giving a specific IRC channel or client to contact.
+A URL scheme for the IRC protocol has been in use for years.
+This document describes the formats of the IRC URL schemes and how clients should process these links.
+Applications for IRC URL schemes range widely, from server lists on an IRC network's site, technical support contact details, to being able to link meeting places in emails.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119](http://tools.ietf.org/html/rfc2119).